ewinapun/ewinapun.github.io/_projects/2_project.markdown

 Overall, TE_adpt  TE_non-adpt

-What difference does β make?
+## Influence of the forgetting factor

 <p>
     <img src="/assets/img/dynamic_tracking_project/beta_allwith1.png" style="width: 99%;"/>
     <div class="caption">
+        The progressions of poles trajectories of (a) random walk, (b) step function (c) linearly ascending cases when *β* has different values
     </div>
 </p>

-The progressions of poles trajectories of each time-varying case are presented in figure 3.9.
 For β = 0.8, the pole trajectories of all cases are poorly estimated with large estimate variance.
 As the value of β increases from 0.8 to 0.98, the algorithm starts to perform more accurately in tracking poles, which affirms the drops of TE in figure 3.8.
 The estimate variance is also reduced as the value of β gets close to 1.
 When β = 1, the algorithm cannot track any time-varying part of the system in all cases, because the weights on past data equal to the weights on the recent data.

 The performance of the algorithm with β = 0.98, 0.99, and 0.995 is very similar in terms of pole tracking, but there is a difference in their rate of convergence to the true poles.
 Closer the value of β to 1, more recent data are weighted in the algorithm, so longer it takes to converge to the true poles.
 As the value of β increases from 0.98 to 0.995, we can see an increasing delay in pole convergence in the random walk case in figure 3.9a and a slower convergence in the step function case in figure 3.9b.
 There is change in poles at Ttrain/2 in the step function case.
 If we calculate the number of time steps needed to converge, denote as tconv, the data at tconv is weighted in approximately 1.5% in SSMadpt for β = 0.98, 0.99, and 0.995.
 This means that the last data needed will approximately be weighted in by 1.5%.
 So greater the value of β, longer it takes to converge.
 Based on the averaged pole trajectories, β = 0.99 appears to be an optimal value that gives a small estimation error while maintaining a quick rate of convergence.

 ***